yuzilan/HeteroTCR/README.md

 ## Contents

+If you want to use our model for prediction or training, please skip to the final tutorial sections:
+* How to use trained models to predict the binding probability of peptide-TCR in the dataset we provide ourselves
+* How to use your own dataset to train HeteroTCR

 ### code

 The source code of feature extraction, model construction and training, and prediction are deposited in the folder 'code'.